frederikstrabo/cost-effective-fuel-treatments/code/PIPELINE.md

 Some specifications in the analysis incorporate information on wildfire suppression effort constructed using U.S. Forest Service large airtanker (LAT) drop location data.
 These data were provided by the U.S. Forest Service under restricted access and are not publicly distributable, and therefore are not included in this repository.
 Users with approved access to the LAT data may place the files in `data/raw/LAT/`, in which case the suppression-augmented specifications will be reproduced automatically.

 The LAT data are used to construct plot-level indicators of proximity to aerial suppression effort and to examine heterogeneity in treatment effects by suppression presence.
-The baseline treatment effect estimates are similar without the inclusion of these controls and the user can reproduce the baseline results using the cleaned dataset.
+The baseline treatment effect estimates are similar without the inclusion of these controls (see Table S4).

 ---

+## Replication paths

+This repository supports two primary replication workflows:

+**1. Full pipeline replication (macOS/Linux)**
+Users with access to all required software and inputs may reproduce the analysis starting from raw data by executing Steps 1–8 in sequence.
+This path reconstructs all intermediate datasets used in the paper.

+**2. Analysis-only replication (all platforms)**
+Users who wish to reproduce the main estimation results, tables, and figures without rerunning the full preprocessing pipeline may begin at Step 6 using the cleaned, analysis-ready datasets provided in `data/intermediate/`.
+This path allows replication of all main results and figures reported in the paper.

+The analysis-only replication path is recommended for users who do not have access to restricted datasets (e.g., LAT drops) or external software (e.g., FlamMap).

 # Overview of the Pipeline